m-d-grunnill/BEAST_pype/tests/README.md

-# Unit Tests
+# Regression Tests

-Unit testing is done using [PyTest](https://docs.pytest.org/en/stable/).
+Testing is done using [PyTest](https://docs.pytest.org/en/stable/).
 To run all unit tests follow the instructions below.
 Note these instructions assume you are at the root of the repository.
 1. If you have not installed the version of beast_pype you wish to test into the beast_pype environment do so via:
 ```bash